 This enthusiasm for the improvement of Transportation can be applied to its width in terms of the solutions and the certainty that the primary beneficiaries will be the consumers.
 However, some urban planners are researching how expanding Smart Mobility will help advance public policy goals, such in reducing traffic congestion and encouraging higher productivity.
 In this case, we can explore many concepts of Smart Mobility where new projects could really make a change in the way people move around the city and startups that are working on them.

 The most famous initiative is ride sharing.
-Companies like Uber and Lyft have introduced this model of transportation, and made it more accessible and easier than ever.
+Companies like Uber and Lyft have introduced this model of shared mobility, and made it more accessible and easier than ever.
 With better ride-sharing services, people can save money in their commutes without having to deal with high fixed costs, as well as time with the ability to use the HOV road lanes.
 Moreover, there is an estimation of $4.3 billion dollars in savings annually from ride-sharing services.
 In turn, there will be less cars in the road, causing car emissions to decrease, resulting in improving the quality of the environment.

 Via provides shared rides for an affordable flat rate.
 Operating in NYC, D.C., and Chicago, Via is changing the way people move around cities.